gaehlerm/SoftwareEngineering/README.md

 // Break up this chapter?
 It's quite long... even after breaking out the chapter on inheritance.

-Classes are undoubtedly one of the backbones of modern code.
+Classes are undoubtedly one of the backbones of modern code and the core of OO programming.
 Unless you are one of the few functional programmers, chances are high that you use them every day.
 Therefore, it is time we have an in depth discussion about them.

 This book is not about explaining what classes are exactly.
 Even though the explanations given here do not need much previous knowledge.
 Instead this chapter is about how classes should be used.
 How one can distinguish different kind of classes, depending on the functions and variables they use.
 We'll try to understand when a function or variable should be public or private and I'll explain why I think plain getter and setter functions should generally be avoided.